Office of Digital Government Service Catalogue

 GovNext Management Service

 GovNext has achieved its objective of moving State Government Agencies from purchasing ICT infrastructure to an ICT services consumption model.
-The GovNext contract term will expire in April 2024 and the Department of Finance is currently developing replacement buying arrangements.
+The GovNext contract term expired in April 2024 and CUA is in a 12-month disengagement period until April 2025.
+The Department of Finance is currently developing replacement buying arrangements.

 Service Type: On Demand